My name is Katie Orchard.

 I love painting with oil pastels because it reflects a view of the world, through my own eyes, that I don't see on a regular basis.
 It shows me humor and movement and a more saturation future.
 Oil pastels are both my escapism and my expressionism.

-But at the end of the day creative concepts for music videos, scenes from a screenplay I haven't written yet, or visions of oil pastels I need to paint fill my thoughts.
+But at the end of the day, creative concepts for music videos, scenes from a screenplay I haven't written yet, or visions of oil pastels that I need to paint fill my thoughts.
 Ideally, I'd like to fill my career with projects in both product development and the creative media fields.